hecko-yes/hecko.my.to/fursonae/index.md

 ~~floaty is not its name~~ (it is its name now), it's just supposed to float like [mew](https://en.wikipedia.org/wiki/Mew_(Pok%C3%A9mon))
 1.3m (= 4'4") minus ears
-probably no fluff, just marshmallow squish the yellow bits glow, the hand beans stick out quite a bit despite lack of mouth it can talk and even [eat](https://www.youtube.com/watch?v=jzm3sNl8VwQ); it may wear face masks to express emotions like owo
+probably no fluff, just marshmallow squish ("meowshmallow", says brionna) the yellow bits glow, the hand beans stick out quite a bit despite lack of mouth it can talk and even [eat](https://www.youtube.com/watch?v=jzm3sNl8VwQ); it may wear face masks to express emotions like owo